jplee95/JDex/README.md

         # Shorthand index declaration continue after the first index
         third_index: one: "one" two: "two"

-# You can have multiple root index entries
+# You can have multiple index entries at root level
-root_index: ""
+box_index: "2"
     # Index keys can be repeated
     box: "big"
     box: "small"